 “Ironically, we are all trying to network with each other.
 Each of us has our own way of taking pictures and using different styles.
 For me, I’m more of a purist.
 I’d say my biggest competition would be people using their smartphones and consumer-level cameras to take photos.
 My work is all about using a camera to provide high-quality images.”

 In terms of small business marketing, Washington promotes Axiom Foto through several different platforms.
-He has a websiteand a company Facebook page.
+He has a company Facebook page.
 He has also appeared in newsletters, and his work gets promoted online through the organizations for which he shoots.
 He always includes a watermark of his company logo on the photos he distributes to certain organizations.

 Like his peers who have taken the plunge into starting a business of their own, Washington feels like he has endured many of the common challenges faced by other entrepreneurs.